OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.is-is/master/baeaed2cc867aa819dd4b5ebfd95aac57cb93c77.md

 ms.prod:
 ms.service: Dynamics365Operations
 ms.technology:

+# optional metadata

 keywords: AssetParameters
+# ROBOTS:
 audience: Application User
+# ms.devlang:
 ms.reviewer: 101
 ms.suite: Released- Dynamics AX 7.0.0
+# ms.tgt_pltfrm:
 ms.custom: 3481
 ms.assetid: 3402b56c-0fbe-40e3-87ae-df951efbd359
 ms.region: Global
+# ms.industry:
 ms.author: saraschi
-translationtype: Human Translation
-ms.sourcegitcommit: 744ac447b01dee241043ba27e3b1ffdcb0022a1b
-ms.openlocfilehash: baeaed2cc867aa819dd4b5ebfd95aac57cb93c77

 ---

-# <a name="acquire-assets-through-procurement"></a>Acquire assets through procurement
+# Acquire assets through procurement

 This article describes how to set up the integration between Fixed assets and Accounts payable to automatically create fixed assets from purchase orders or vendor invoices, or automatically post acquisition and acquisition adjustment transactions for fixed assets.

  The following methods are available for integrating Fixed assets and Accounts payable, and you must use the same method for all fixed assets:
 -   You manually create a fixed asset before you add the fixed asset number to the line on the purchase order or vendor invoice.
 An acquisition transaction automatically is posted for the asset when you post the vendor invoice.
 This is the default method.
 -   You manually create a fixed asset before you add the fixed asset number to the line on the purchase order or vendor invoice.
 No acquisition transaction is posted for the asset when you post the vendor invoice.
 -   A fixed asset automatically is created when you post a product receipt or vendor invoice that has the Create a new fixed asset check box selected.
 An acquisition transaction automatically is posted for the asset when you post the vendor invoice.